MicrosoftDocs/dynamics-365-fraud-protection/content/rule-monitor.md

 - **Label confirmed volume and fraud rate:** Displays label confirmed volume and fraud rate over time.

-- **Distribution of** **transactions by rule segment:** Displays the transaction distribution by rule or clause.
+- **Distribution of transactions by rule segment:** Displays the transaction distribution by rule or clause.
 The time-series provides the pattern or trend in distribution by rule or clause.

 The table tab displays performance metrics, including transaction volume, merchant final rejected rate, sent to bank volume, bank declined rate, label confirmed volume, fraud rate, non-fraud volume, and fraud volume for decision rules.
-Users can select the "**+**" icon on each rule to expand and view performance metrics for each clause for the rule.
+You can select the "**+**" icon on each rule to expand and view performance metrics for each clause.

 ## Observe rule analysis

-The "Observe rule analysis" report provides observe rule distribution percentage overlapped by decision rule.
+The observe rule analysis report provides the distribution percentage for the observe rule as it's overlapped by a decision rule.
 It also displays transaction status and confirmed fraud metrics by observe rule and clause segments.

 There are two tables and four charts that analyze observe rule performance and compare against decision rules:

 - **Percentage of overlap between observe clause and decision clause for transactions:** Displays the percentage of overlap between the observe rule and clause and decision rule and clause.
 The columns in this report represent the decision rule and clause, and the rows represent the observe rule and clause.
 The value in each cell indicates the percentage of overlap between the observe rule and the decision rule.
 An empty cell indicates there is no overlap.
-Users can select the "**–**" icon to collapse all the clauses for the observe rule and only display overlap percentage for the rule.
+You can select the "**–**" icon to collapse all the clauses for the observe rule and only display overlap percentage for the rule.

-- **Performance metrics by observe rule:** Displays performance metrics, including transaction volume, merchant final rejected rate, sent to bank volume, bank declined rate, label confirmed volume, fraud rate, non-fraud volume, and fraud volume for observe rules.
-Users can select the "**+**" icon on each rule to expand and display performance metrics for each clause for the rule.
+- **Performance metrics by observe rule:** Displays performance metrics including transaction volume, merchant final rejected rate, sent to bank volume, bank declined rate, label confirmed volume, fraud rate, non-fraud volume, and fraud volume for observe rules.
+You can select the "**+**" icon on each rule to expand and display performance metrics for each clause.

 - **Transaction volume and final rejected rate:** Displays transaction volume and final rejected rate over time.